gitnacho/docs/vuejs-docs/ns-ui/AutoCompleteTextView/aync-data.md

 Populating the autocomplete asynchronously is quite straightforward task.
 All you need is a promise which should handle the data fetch and return a collection of {% typedoc_link classes:TokenModel %} objects.
-You should assign this promise to the {% typedoc_link classes:RadAutoCompleteTextView,member:loadSuggestionsAsync%} property.
+You should assign this promise to the {% typedoc_link classes:RadAutoCompleteTextView,member:loadSuggestionsAsync %} property.
 The autocomplete executes this promise every time a symbol is typed and then generates suggestions based on the collection returned by the promise.